AbhinavVarre/CrimeMap/README.md

 * Pictures related to the incident could shows on the map page

 ### 2. Screen Archetypes
+* Login

-* Map
+* Map Screen
-   * Interactive Map
+   * Interactive Map shows the criminal
-   * ...
+   * Redirect to detail screen
-* Table Section
+* Table Screen
-   * ViewTable shows the crimal happened around you
+   * ViewTable shows the criminal happened around you
+   * Redirect to detail screen
-   * ...
+* Detail Screen
+   * Back to Table/Map screen
+   * Shows detail of the incident

 ### 3. Navigation